-100% online with no campus visits required
+Access coursework 100% online— no campus visits are required.

-Graduate in as few as 18 months
+Graduate in as few as 12 months.

-Learn from case studies pulled from the latest headlines
+Learn from case studies pulled from the latest headlines.

 Complete coursework using the Maryville Virtual Lab, which was distinguished by Apple for mobile innovation.